CarmenCantudo/CarmenCantudo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my Portfolio Project 1: HTML/CSS Essentials
-- 🌱 I’m currently learning Networking and Systems Security from CCT College Dublin & Software Development (E-commerce Applications) from Code Institute
+- 🌱 I’m currently learning Networking and Systems Security & Software Development
 - 💬 Ask me about Web Development
 - 📫 How to reach me: [Twitter](https://twitter.com/CarmenCantudo) [Instagram](https://www.instagram.com/ccarmenccm/)
+- 😀 I like to crochet, code, read, and draw in my free time.
 - ⚡ Fun fact: I'm a huge fan of Harry Potter

 <hr>